-Unified reporting across acquired GI practices for a PE-backed MSO
+Unified reporting across GI practices for a PE-backed MSO

-A GI practice had acquired multiple gastroenterology practices, each on a different system with different patient IDs and different payer contracts.
-Prexisio built the integration layer, delivered three recurring monthly reports, and managed annual MIPS — running through the organization's acquisition by SCA Health (Optum).
+A PE-backed GI management services organization had acquired multiple gastroenterology practices across different markets, each on a different system with different payer contracts.
+Prexisio built unified reporting across all acquired practices, delivered three recurring monthly reports, and managed annual MIPS — running through the organization's acquisition by SCA Health (Optum).

 Outcomes

-- Patient data unified across all acquired GI practices — different systems, different patient IDs, one view
+- Operational and financial data unified across all acquired GI practices — one view, on schedule

-- Three recurring monthly reports delivered on schedule every cycle without manual assembly
+- Three recurring monthly reports delivered by the 10th of each month without manual assembly

 - Annual MIPS submission managed across the full organization